Licensure in Other States

 Vanderbilt recommends that each licensure candidate seek licensure in Tennessee, in his/her home state, and in other states where the alum plans to seek a teaching position in the four years following program completion.

 Peabody teacher education graduates have been able to apply for and receive a license to teach in any state or foreign country.
 Students should be aware that each state has its own set of requirements and that our program requirements are designed to ensure eligibility of a teaching license in Tennessee.
 There generally are three ways to qualify for a license in another state based on a Tennessee license:

-- Recognition of an NCATE (National Council for Accreditation of Teacher Education) accredited program.
-(Of 42 teacher training programs in Tennessee, only 18 merit NCATE accreditation.
-Some states will recognize a license based on completion of a teacher preparation program that is accredited by NCATE, even if they do not recognize contract states.)
-Vanderbilt is NCATE accredited.
+- Recognition of a CAEP (Council for the Accreditation of Educator Preparation) accredited program.
+(Some states will recognize a license based on completion of a teacher preparation program that is accredited by CAEP, even if they do not recognize contract states.)
+Vanderbilt is CAEP accredited.

 You should be able to print application materials from the state’s Department of Education website.
 The application may include a form titled something similar to “College Recommendation” or “University Verification,” etc. If there is such a form (requiring signature of a dean or certification officer), send the form to Peabody’s Office of Teacher Licensure for completion.